Pragmateam/feature-toggles/README.md

 Example:

-1. If the line is flat (all signals remains 0), the status should indicate that the heart has stopped.
+1. If the line is flat (all signals remains 0), then the status should indicate that the heart has stopped.
-2. If all signals varies with higher/lower values the status should indicate that the heart is still beating.
+2. If all signals varies with higher/lower values, then the status should indicate that the heart is still beating.

 This code is also available on the branch [feature#1](https://github.com/Pragmateam/feature-toggles/tree/feature%231).